yashkumar0042/python/git/day1.md

 - `git commit -m "Commit message"`: Records changes in the repository.
 - Commits create a snapshot in the version history.

-# 3. Viewing the Commit History
+# III.
+Viewing the Commit History

 ## Git Log
 - `git log`: Displays a chronological list of commits.